YoRuHub/SynapTree/README.md

 _Updates are processed in efficient batches to ensure smooth performance even in large repositories._

+### ⚡️ Live File System Sync

+The graph naturally evolves as you work.
+- **Incremental Updates**: Adding, removing, or renaming files instantly updates the graph structure without a full reload.
+- **Label Sync**: Toggle file labels on/off with perfect synchronization.

 ### 🔍 Deep Search & Navigation

 - **Search**: Press `Ctrl+F` (or `Cmd+F`) inside the graph to toggle the search bar.